nil-go/konf/README.md

 [![Coverage](https://codecov.io/gh/nil-go/konf/branch/main/graph/badge.svg)](https://codecov.io/gh/nil-go/konf)

 konf offers an(other) opinion on how Go programs can read configuration without becoming coupled to a particular configuration source.
-It contains two APIs with two different sets of users.

-The `Config` type is intended for application authors.
-It provides a relatively small API which can be used everywhere you want to read configuration.
+## Features

-It defers the actual configuration loading to the `Loader` interface.
+- [konf.Unmarshal](#usage) for reading configuration to any type of object.

-The `Loader` and `Watcher` interface is intended for configuration source library implementers.
+- [konf.OnChange](#usage) for registering callbacks while configuration changes.
-They are pure interfaces which can be implemented to provide the actual configuration.
+- [konf.Explain](#understand-the-configuration) for understanding where the configuration is loaded from.

-This decoupling allows application developers to write code in terms of `*konf.Config` while the configuration source(s) is managed "up stack" (e.g. in or near `main()`).
+- [Various providers](#configuration-providers) for loading configuration from major clouds, AWS, Azure, and GCP.
-Application developers can then switch configuration sources(s) as necessary.
+- [Zero dependencies](go.mod) in core module which supports loading configuration from environment variables,flags, and embed file system.

 ## Usage